 Providing Milk for Preemie

 At 34 weeks your baby should be able to try to latch and spend time at your breast, even if they can't get a full feeding.
-Your baby may need to be fed by a tube or syringe before they can breastfeed.
-You need to use a hospital grade double electric pump to establish your milk supply.
+However, if he needs to be fed by a tube or syringe before he can breastfeed, you will need to remove breast milk on a consistent schedule to establish your milk supply.
+Click here for information on breastfeeding the late preterm infant.

 SOURCES: